MicrosoftDocs/Advertising-docs/BingAds/bingads-12/ad-insight-service/ad-insight-service-reference.md

 ms.topic: "article"
 author: "eric-urban"
 ms.author: "eur"
-description: Reference documentation for the Bing Ads Ad Insight API.
+description: Reference documentation for the Ad Insight API.
 ---
 # Ad Insight Service Reference
 The Ad Insight [service](../guides/web-service-addresses.md) defines an Application Programming Interface (API) that you can use to determine the historical performance of keywords, get the estimated bid and position for a keyword, and to get suggested keywords from an existing keyword or from the content at a specified URL.
 The service can also help you discover bid, budget, and keyword opportunities.